 Threading has been used to get rid of hair in Egypt since ancient times, and also for hundreds of years in India and in the Middle East.
 Two fine strings of cotton are used to pull hair up from the root in a similar fashion to tweezing; however, it is much quicker and less painful.
 It is mainly used to clean up eyebrows, but it is a great method to get rid of facial hair in general.
 To avoid infection, it is smart to use an antibacterial cream afterwards, and going to an experienced practitioner will give you the best results.

 Sugaring is another age-old method used to get rid of hair anywhere on the body (save men’s facial hair).
 Sugaring is very similar to waxing and was often turned to by those with a lower pain threshold, as waxing mixtures once held to both the hair and the skin.
 Waxing mixtures are now soy based and work in the same fashion as sugaring.
 Sugaring mixtures are all natural and environmentally friendly.
 Most home recipes call for sugar, a lemon, and water, though some add molasses and cornstarch.
 Moom has a quality line of sugaring products.
-This procedure works best when hair is near ¼ inch long and skin is clean and dry before starting.
-Expect the results to last up to four weeks depending on your hair growth.
+This procedure works best when it is near ¼ inch long and skin is clean and dry before starting.
+Expect the results to last up to four weeks depending on follicle growth.

 Prescription Treatments that Get Rid of Hair